PerfectDay20/bilibili-online-filtered-rss/README.md

 - `GET /bilibili/feed` get rss content
 - `GET /bilibili/blacklist` get blacklist
-- `PATCH /bilibili/blacklist` with json blacklist body to add new items to blacklist, return the result blacklist
+- `PATCH /bilibili/blacklist` with json blacklist body to add new items to blacklist, return the result blacklist (need to set `auth-password` option to enable)
-- `PUT /bilibili/blacklist` with json blacklist body to replace blacklist, return the result blacklist
+- `PUT /bilibili/blacklist` with json blacklist body to replace blacklist, return the result blacklist (need to set `auth-password` option to enable)

 HTTP blacklist request body should be a json object, available fields are: